Advocacy & Welfare

 What is a special extension of time (SET)?

-If unforeseen or unavoidable circumstances prevent you from completing assessments in the current trimester, you can apply to have an extension up until the last day of teaching for the following trimester.
-You have five days to submit your application from the start of the exam period of the trimester.
+If unforeseen or unavoidable circumstances prevent you from completing assessments on time and you need more than a few weeks, you can apply to have an extension up until the last day of teaching for the following trimester.

 How can Advocacy help?